Heiiji/MarketPlace-PHP-Sandbox/README.md

-## PHP Sandbox to do some test with PHP as an API
+## PHP Sandbox to do some training with PHP as an API

 ### Requirements
  - PHP 8.0